horseshoe7/CCGameCameraNode/README.md

 Sometimes you may have a game world that needs to do more than a CCFollowNode action can offer.
 Why?
 Because often you would like have zooming on your map.
 This CCGameCameraNode attempts to be a sort of "view manager" for your game world.

-# What can it currently do?
+# What Does the Project Currently Do?

 It loads a test scene and allows you to pan and pinch the screen to adjust the zoom.
 For now, that's it.

+# Features

+* Adjust camera position and zoom.
+Convenience method allows you to zoom to a specific rectangle on your board
+* Use CCActions on the camera.

 # Future Work

-* An API that allows you to programmatically interact with the camera
-* Adding actions
 * Allow for rotation

 # What this isn't for